Understanding Different Critical Wellness Dimensions

-Having control over finances leads to financial wellness, as it gives the confidence to face adversities.
+Having control over finances leads to financial wellness, as it gives them the confidence to face adversities.
 Most of the stress endured by people arises from finances, and when you are in control of your finances, it eases the stress of living and enhances well-being.

-To maintain your financial wellness begins by creating a household budget and start saving every month by opening a savings account no matter how small the sum might be and have a separate account for an emergency fund for monthly saving.
+To maintain your financial wellness begins by creating a household budget and start saving every month by opening a savings account no matter how small the sum might be and have a separate account for an emergency fund for monthly savings.

 Avoid unwanted expenses and be careful about debt, especially credit card usage that can lead to a vicious debt cycle.